Refetching queries in Apollo Client

 In all of the examples above, whether we use include or updateCache, client.refetchQueries refetches affected queries from the network and includes the resulting Promise<ApolloQueryResult<any>> results in the Promise<TResolved[]> returned by client.refetchQueries.

-If a particular is included both by include and by updateCache, that is refetched only once.
+If a particular query is included both by include and by updateCache, that query is refetched only once.
 In other words, the include option is a good way to make sure certain queries are always included, no matter which queries are included by updateCache.

 Refetching selectively